jathusharini/intrusion-detection-fewshot-vs-traditional/README.md

 jupyter notebook
 ```

-Open and execute the cells in `Data_Cleaning.ipynb` and `traditional_method.ipynb` to reproduce the results.
+Open and execute the cells in `few-shot-learning/FSL-model-IDS.ipynb` and `traditional_method.ipynb` to reproduce the results.

 ## Data Preprocessing